Here's your guide to finding affordable homeowners insurance in Naples.

-The cost of homeowners insurance for Naples, Florida, varies widely by carrier and by the type of home.
+The cost of homeowners insurance for Naples, Florida, varies widely by the carrier and by the type of home.
 But with Kin, a smaller home with wind mitigation may cost as little as $846 to insure.
-Kin's average cost of Naples homeowners insurance is $1,076 a year.
+Kin’s average cost of Naples homeowners insurance is $1,076 a year.
 You can also check if you qualify for Florida Homestead Exemption.

 What impacts the cost of coverage in Florida?
 In short, Florida takes the brunt of hurricanes and tropical storms incoming from the Southern shores.
 The lowlands make flooding during moderate rains rampant and loosen the ground, leading to sinkholes.

 These perils are not unique to Florida, but their frequency certainly factors into the cost of Naples home insurance.

 Your home insurance quote is based on several factors, such as your home’s size, age, type of construction, and geographic region (where its proximity to shorelines and other known hazard zones can impact price considerably).

 Comparing the cost of homeowners insurance in Naples (part of Collier County), you can see the costs vary widely between Kin and other insurance companies.

 | Average Naples Home Insurance Premiums by Carrier x Home Value |